joelhawksley/identity/components/slides.md

 # [fit] Creativity

 ^ Let's talk about creativity.
-What is it?

-^ One definition that I like in particular states:

 ---

 # [fit] Imagine

-^ "Creativity is the ability to imagine something new"
+^ "Creativity is the ability to imagine something new."

 ^ "It is not the ability to create"